gordianknotC/nxp_note/flutter/android_to_flutter.md

 participant .

 MProc-->>MProc: initialize plugins ❓
-Note over MProc,MAct: A1) instantiate all FakeActivity<br>A2) setup intentFilters for each FakeActivity<br>📙 Note: brainstorming-A2
+Note over MProc,MAct: A1) instantiate all FakeActivity and strip useless code in onCreate<br>A2) setup intentFilters for each FakeActivity<br>📙 Note: brainstorming-A2

 MProc-->>MProc: prepare intenFilter mappings ❓